VladGusiev/mermaid_diagram_generator/README.md

     more details can be found [here](https://github.com/mermaid-js/mermaid-cli)

 # Getting Started
-1. Ensure you have JDK 21 or lower installed
+1. Ensure you have JDK 21 installed.
    - In case you have multiple JDK versions installed, you can specify the JDK version in the `gradle.properties` file:
     ```properties
     org.gradle.java.home=/path/to/desired/jdk